-If you manage a remote team, anything can wrong and you can’t be there personally to assess and work out the situation.
-Before creating your team, consider:
+If you manage a remote team, anything can go wrong, and you can’t be there personally to assess and work out the situation.
+Before creating your team, consider the following:

-- Hiring the right people: You can hire people from all around the world.
+- Hiring the right people: You can hire people worldwide.
 With so many options, hiring the right people can be difficult.

 - Time Zones: Hiring globally can be challenging due to time zone differences.
 Scheduling your team’s hours should be considered carefully to ensure productivity.

-- Unclear tasks: Your remote team is set for failure if you don’t delegate tasks clearly.
+- Unclear tasks: Your remote team is set for failure if you don’t delegate tasks.
 This should be looked into right at the start of the onboarding process.

-- Tracking key performance indicators: Tracking your team’s performance can be difficult since you’re not with them personally.
+- Tracking key performance indicators: Tracking your team’s performance can be tricky since you’re not with them.
 The right tools can help with this issue.

-- Lack of cohesion within the team: A lack of cohesiveness creates communication issues, distrust, and coordination issues.
+- Lack of cohesion within the team: A lack of cohesiveness creates communication, distrust, and coordination issues.

 Working remotely has its setbacks.
-But applying the following best practices ensures that these issues get resolved fast.
+However, applying the following best practices ensures these issues are resolved quickly.

 You can’t monitor your remote team as effectively compared to an in-house setting.
 Your remote team can pretty much do whatever they want with their time.

-Setting clear ground rules establishes the type of working environment expected from your team.
+Setting clear ground rules establishes the type of working environment your team expects.
 Some examples of ground rules include: